CoBHA/CoBHRM-FHIR-IG/input/pagecontent/index.md

 ### Overview

 The Colorado Behavioral Health Administration (BHA) needs to gather information related to BHA clients and their treatment.
 The majority of this information must be collected from clinical sites.
-This IG addresses the exchange of relevant information between clinical sites and Colorado Behavioral Health Administration Service Organizations (BHASOs).
+This IG addresses the exchange of relevant information between clinical sites and Colorado Behavioral Health Administrative Service Organizations (BHASOs).

 This IG includes: